 What If The Adult Child With Disability Or Beneficiary Is Not Capable Or Competent To Choose To Work With You, But They Need Your Help?

 We regularly work on behalf of persons who have guardians or conservators.
 In some cases, a guardian or conservator may be warranted, but legal action has not been formally taken.
 Here we advise families to follow a "least restrictive" path (i.e. seek direct informed consent or request permission that a power of attorney be named) to legally and ethically guide a person to have their affairs managed, up to the point of pursuing a formal Court action.
 For the adult child who has behavioral or psychological challenges to working with us, we utilize rehabilitation counseling ( one of our professional core competencies) to help that individual participate in ways that they can understand or accept.

 Why Have Families Chosen Your Services For Financial Case Management Of A Loved One?

 In some cases, the realities of money, dependence, and disability can be contaminants to a parent/child relationship.
 In these instances, the adult child wants autonomy and the parent wants respite from being both parent and "banker" for that adult child.
 Also, families understand the necessary exercise readying him or her for a future when the parent(s) are gone.
 This process involves the adult child practicing cooperation and collaboration with a third party professional managing their funds.

-Call (301) 795-3293 or contact us to explore how we can meet your current or long term needs.
+Contact Tom directly to explore how financial case management your current or long term needs.